Page 3 last updated April 22, 2008

 Federal Government Video Use

 U. S. Federal government agencies and their contractors must coordinate with IRAC (Interdepartment Radio Advisory Committee) in the Office of Spectrum Management of the NTIA (National Telecommunications & Information Administration) by frequency and location before operation.
 Area coordinators you can contact are listed in the downloadable Manual of Spectrum Rules and Regulations.
 Generally, frequencies within the ham bands will not be authorized due to high interference potential, but there are video frequencies set aside elsewhere for specific uses by area.
 If you do get an IRAC coordination within an Amateur Radio Service band, we strongly suggest you check the ARRL Repeater Directory and also contact your areas Amateur Radio Frequency Coordinator to make sure there is not a ham repeater or other users there.
-We may be able to supply equipment by special order if the frequency is close enough to an amateur band and you furnish proof of a NTIA coordination.
-Another reputable supplier of video transmission equipment and systems to Federal agencies is SWS Security.

 |